overture-stack/SONG/docs/usage/06-client-reference.md

     :::info
-    For more information on analysis management, see the [documentation on analysis management with Song](/).
+    For more information on analysis management, see our [documentation on Song publication controls](/docs/core-software/Song/usage/publication-controls).
     :::

 ### Export